WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 `SmoothFilterSignals()` by default uses the RMS smoothing method, as it is the best choice for filtering EMG signals (RENSHAW et al., 2010).
 Regardless, EMGFlow provides different methods for smoothing signals which can be used instead.

-For more information about further customizations and detail about `SmoothFilterSignals()`, see [PreprocessSignals documentation](./04%20PreprocessSignals%20Documentation.md).
+For more information about further customizations and detail about `SmoothFilterSignals()`, see [PreprocessSignals API](./05%20PreprocessSignals%20API.md).

 ---

-## `ExtractFeatures` Pipeline
+## `ExtractFeatures` Module

-Featre extraction involves taking the processed data and extracting features from it.
+This module takes preprocessed data, and extracts features from the sEMG signal that capture information in both time and frequency domains.
 The main function to do this is `ExtractFeatures`.
-However, each individual feature is calculated by its own function, allowing them to be incorporated into your own workflow.
+Within this call, individual features are calculated by their own functions, allowing them to be incorporated into your own workflow.

 ### `ExtractFeatures()`